harmony-one/h/progress/sun-hyuk-ahn.md

 ---

+2025-04-03 Thu: Reviewed possible devops candidate's interview project.
+Went over ansible scripts related to the change of servers.

+2025-04-02 Wed: Rotation of all passwords and security with the change of members.

 2025-04-01 Tue: Finalized clean up of all services and servers.
 Created new Outline VPN server.

 2025-03-31 Mon: Final session with Soph.
-Rotation of all passwords and security with the change of members.

 ---